BSA A10 series: Super Flash

 In 1951, BSA Chief designer, Bert Hopwood, went on a fact-finding tour to America and talked to dealers and riders.
 The feedback he got from the tour was that a more powerful motorcycle would sell well in America.
 The swinging arm frame and alloy head Road Rocket were planning stages but some way off production.

 The BSA competitions department had experience of tuning the existing models.
-They had turned versions of the 500 for the Daytona 200 race.
-Works rider Fred Rist has an A10 dessert racer capable of 140 mph, and Gene Thiessen set an AMA class 'B' record at the Bonneville salt flats of 151 mph in October 1951.
-Hopwood decided to make a faster odel by bolting on performance parts to the existing model.
+They had tuned versions of the 500 for the Daytona 200 race.
+Works rider Fred Rist has an A10 desert racer capable of 140 mph, and Gene Thiessen set an AMA class 'B' record at the Bonneville salt flats of 151 mph in October 1951.
+Hopwood decided to make a faster model by bolting on performance parts to the existing model.

 Engine modifications included a 356 race camshaft and an Amal TT carburettor.
 Power output was 40 bhp.
 The TT carburettor required a kink to be put in the frame's seat post for clearance.
 The frame also had welded on lugs for rearset footrests.
 A 2.5 gallon Gold Star tank was fitted and chrome mudguards and stays.

 The first Super Flash was shipped to America in February 1953 and American Motorcycling magazine give it 'Motor of the Month'.
 The bike was in American showrooms in April that year.
 Most of the production went to the US, but later in the year models were shipped to Europe, Africa and Australia..

 Production continued into 1954, and some swinging arm versions were made in that year.
 The price was $975 in the US and £325 in Australia.
 Production stopped in 1954 with the Road Rocket about to go into production.
 In total about 700 machines were made.

 The engine from the Super Flash later powered the Ariel Cyclone.